aridjayarecipes/cutesrecipes.web.app/content/post/2250-step-by-step-guide-to-make-award-winning-pumpkin-peanut-butter-dog-biscuits.md

 - "Blend together all of the wet ingredients."
 - "Add spices and dry milk."
 - "Slowly add flour and mix thoroughly."
-- "Roll out dough half at a time on floured surface to 1/8" thick.
+- "Roll out dough half at a time on floured surface to 1/8&#34; thick.
 Cut and place on ungreased cookie sheets.
-They won't spread so they can be close together on the sheet."
+They won&#39;t spread so they can be close together on the sheet."
 - "Bake for 20 minutes or until hard.
 I leave mine in the oven after they are done and the oven is off to help dry them even more without further browning them."
 - "Refrigerate or freeze until needed.
 These will mold if not stored properly!
 (Experience talking here!)"
 categories: